roblatour/setvol/README.md

 ﻿# setvol
-change your Windows computer's master volume and recording levels
+A command line program for Windows to change and report on your computer's audio and recording levels.
+Also, allows you to set your audio and recording default devices.

 Copyright © 2021, Rob Latour, Licensed under MIT

+A downloadable signed executable version of the program is available from  [https://rlatour.com/setvol](https://rlatour.com/setvol)

+For more informaiton please visit  [https://rlatour.com/setvol](https://rlatour.com/setvol)

 The project is built upon the .net framework 4.6.2 with thanks and inclusion of the following: